JanHerca/urantiapedia/input/markdown/en/Innerface/Vol12/Innerface_vol12_2.md

 In 1955, the publication of the Urantia Revelation changed all that.
 Once more mankind was made aware of the potential of the Spirit of Truth:

-"to teach us to function so as to demonstrate the achievement of God seeking man and finding him and the phenomenon of man seeking God and finding him."
+“to teach us to function so as to demonstrate the achievement of God seeking man and finding him and the phenomenon of man seeking God and finding him.”
 (1328)

-"to have us recognize that neither the golden rule nor the teaching on non-resistance can ever be properly understood as dogmas or precepts.
-They can only be comprehended by living them."
+“to have us recognize that neither the golden rule nor the teaching on non-resistance can ever be properly understood as dogmas or precepts.
+They can only be comprehended by living them.”
 (1950)

-"to live in our souls, lead our spirits into the truth, and to illuminate the difference between sin and righteousness."
+“to live in our souls, lead our spirits into the truth, and to illuminate the difference between sin and righteousness.”
 (1951)

-"to foster our awareness that the chief purpose in living is in doing the Father's will."
+“to foster our awareness that the chief purpose in living is in doing the Father's will.”
 (1951)

-"to have the Son of Man become a spiritual incarnation in the souls of true believers."
+“to have the Son of Man become a spiritual incarnation in the souls of true believers.”
 (1953)

-"to teach us to live in accordance with the spirit of Jesus' teachings" (1953)
+“to teach us to live in accordance with the spirit of Jesus' teachings” (1953)

-"to declare, "Let not your heart be troubled, neither let it be afraid."
+“to declare, ”Let not your heart be troubled, neither let it be afraid."
 (1955)

-"to bring to our awareness that our careers in time and eternity are safely and wholly in the care of an all-wise, all-loving, and all powerful spirit Father."
+“to bring to our awareness that our careers in time and eternity are safely and wholly in the care of an all-wise, all-loving, and all powerful spirit Father.”
 (1955)

-"to help us to labor for the extension of the kingdom."
+“to help us to labor for the extension of the kingdom.”
 (1957)

-"to teach us the poise of compassion and sympathetic tolerance."
+“to teach us the poise of compassion and sympathetic tolerance.”
 (1958)

-"to inspire us to dedicate our lives to the cause of leading mankind to search for God and to seek eternal realities with the eye of spiritual faith--not with the eyes of the material mind."
+“to inspire us to dedicate our lives to the cause of leading mankind to search for God and to seek eternal realities with the eye of spiritual faith--not with the eyes of the material mind.”
 (1960)

 "to teach us that the expression of even a good thought must be modulated in accordance with the intellectual status and spiritual development of the hearer.
 (1960)

-"to remind us that all things work together for the glory of God and the salvation of mankind."
+“to remind us that all things work together for the glory of God and the salvation of mankind.”
 (1966)

-"to personalize truth for it is the comprehension of truth that constitutes the highest form of human liberty."
+“to personalize truth for it is the comprehension of truth that constitutes the highest form of human liberty.”
 (2060)

-"to bear witness to the realities of Jesus' teachings and his life as he lived it in the flesh."
+“to bear witness to the realities of Jesus' teachings and his life as he lived it in the flesh.”
 (2061)

-"to foster our love for truth and our capacity to grasp and comprehend spiritual realities."
+“to foster our love for truth and our capacity to grasp and comprehend spiritual realities.”
 (2063)

-"to purify our hearts and lead us to formulate a life purpose single to the will of God and the welfare of all mankind."
+“to purify our hearts and lead us to formulate a life purpose single to the will of God and the welfare of all mankind.”
 (2065)

 However take care not to make the mistake of expecting to become strongly intellectually conscious of the outpoured Spirit of Truth.
 The Spirit never creates a consciousness of himself, only a consciousness of Jesus--Michael, the Son.
 From the beginning Jesus taught that the Spirit would not speak of himself.
 The proof, therefore, of your fellowship with the Spirit of Truth is not to be found in you consciousness of this Spirit but rather in your experience of enhanced fellowship with Jesus--Michael.
 (2061)